 What does participation look like?

-This is a team-based Co-Lab.
-Apply as part of a 3-5 person team with at least one teacher and one administrator.
+Apply as a 3-5 person team or as an individual.
 Open to all PK-12 educators in district, charter, or independent schools in MA.

 A blend of in-person and virtual meetings during the 2019-20 school year.